When Product Culture is Rotten

 “True diversity is inclusive, comprehensive, and measurable.”
 Project Include is an open community that supports you in your efforts to increase racial, ethnic, and gender diversity at your companies.
 Turn talk into action with their specific recommendations.

-Originally published: May 10, 2016
+Originally Published: May 10, 2016

-Ken Norton is an executive coach who spent more than fourteen years at Google where he led product initiatives for Docs, Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
+Ken Norton is an executive coach who works with product leaders.
+He spent more than 14 years at Google where he built products used by more than 3 billion people.

 • MOST POPULAR